willcwelch/nd-twitter-bot/README.md

 A multi-functional Twitter bot.
 Install using `npm install`.

 ## TwitterBot Credentials
-Twitter and AlchemyAPI require credentials.
-AlchemyAPI will automatically prompt you for an API key the first time you run the package.
 To add your Twitter credentials, create a file named `config.js` in the main directory with the following format:

 ```
 exports.config = {